 Still relatively unknown and off the beaten path, the Greek Island of Thassos is a beautiful summer destination.
-The island remains somewhat isolated from the rest of the islands in the Aegean, offers no direct connection to any Greek Island, and it’s also hard to reach directly from Athens.
+The island remains somewhat isolated from the rest of the islands in the Aegean, offering no direct connection to any Greek island, and it’s also hard to reach directly from Athens.
 All these traits make it an ideal place if you want a tranquil experience.

 If you are in the mood for a relaxing holiday in a remote place where it is possible to disconnect and completely forget the everyday routine, then Thassos is the answer.
 This complete guide to Thassos Island is all you need to make it happen.